yulya3102/agda-asm/Intro.md

 systems.

-Efforts are being made to develop verified toolchains, but it is still far from creation of completely reliable development tools.
+Efforts are being made to develop verified toolchains, but it is still far from completely reliable development tools.
 For example, VeLLVM
 \citep{vellvm} formalizes LLVM intermediate language and performs formally correct optimizations.
 Another project, CompCert \citep{compcert}, is closer to realistic toolchains: it is a compiler of the C language that